natdlc/udemy-react/README.md

 98. managing error state

     - backdrop is preferred so that if it is clicked rather than the content of the modal, the modal closes

+**SECTION 9** Fragments, portals, refs

+100. module intro

+    - will learn
+    - jsx limitations and fragments
+    - get a cleaner dom with portals
+    - refs and why its needed

+101.